Veterinary Technician Schools in Nebraska

 Step 3: Take the VTNE – The Veterinary Technician National Examination (VTNE) is a prerequisite for vet techs practicing in Nebraska.
 Graduates of accredited programs are eligible to sit for the exam, which is offered annually in the state capital of Lincoln.
 Applicants must register for the exam through the American Association of Veterinary State Boards (AAVSB).
 Those that do not take the exam in Nebraska must have their scores sent to the Nebraska Department of Health & Human Services.
 Those that sit for the exam in Lincoln will have their scores automatically reported.

 Step 4: Apply for Certification in Nebraska – Veterinary technician certification is different from state to state.
-In Nebraska, vet techs must complete an application and send it along with their VTNE scores (where necessary), proof of graduation from an AVMA accredited vet tech program, a $100 application fee, and a photocopy of documentation that proves the applicant’s age (such as a driver’s license or birth certificate) to the Nebraska Department of Health & Human Services.
+In Nebraska, vet techs must complete an application and send it along with their VTNE scores (where necessary), proof of graduation from an AVMA accredited vet tech program, an application fee, and a photocopy of documentation that proves the applicant’s age (such as a driver’s license or birth certificate) to the Nebraska Department of Health & Human Services.

 Step 5: Complete Continuing Education Requirements (Every Two Years) – In order to maintain certification as a veterinary technician in Nebraska, vet techs must complete 16 hours of continuing education every two years and submit proof to the Department of Health & Human Services.